 There is a need to evaluate equity interventions and policies: track their before, during, and after.
 In this review, a small proportion of studies assess specific transport-related policy interventions through an equity lens.
 Examples include mode-shift from driving to active school travel (Mammen et al., 2014), transit fare restructures (Hickey et al., 2010) and spatial analysis of Low Traffic neighbourhoods (Aldred et al., 2021).
 The assessment of interventions and tracking associated outcomes can be thought of as a key step towards transport justice.
 Similarly, for how long the burdens and benefits can still be associated to a specific transportation intervention remains a critical avenue to explore.

 Outcomes of interventions can be compared within and between communities, and cross community comparisons can be created that may expedite the adoption of effective policies that move towards just outcomes; the presence of these synthesis and comparative studies could support brave decision-makers in the application of research into practice.
+Again, causal methods and mixed methods approaches might serve as valuable approacjes to reach this in practice.

 References